The Unconquered Country: A Life History

 The Unconquered Country: A Life History is a novel by Geoff Ryman published in 1986.

 Plot summary

-The Unconquered Country: A Life History is a novel in which a fully organic civilization is ripped apart by political upheavals.
+The Unconquered Country: A Life History is a novel in which a fully organic civilization is torn apart because of political upheavals.

 Reception

 Dave Langford reviewed The Unconquered Country: A Life History for White Dwarf #83, and stated that "It packs a terrific punch.
 In its shorter Interzone form, it won two major awards.
 Sacha Ackerman's many line drawings work well with the text."